microsoft/tilecode/language.md

 Sprite kinds are ordered from left to right as shown in the game home screen, the tile map editor, and the paint editor.
-The first sprite is generally used for the player avatar and, by default, the camera follows this sprite as it moves around the tile map.
+The first sprite is generally used for the player avatar and, by default, the camera follows this sprite as it moves around the tile map during game play.
 Furthermore, all rules created for the first sprite are automatically generalized to all four directions (this can be changed by the user, as explained later.)
 Finally, the z-depths of the sprites are assigned so  that the first sprite kind will be on top of all kinds that follow, the second sprite kind will be on top of third and fourth sprite kind, etc.  In the future, it will be possible to change these attributes.

 ## Center Sprites